-Postero-anterior CXR will show an effusion of >200 mL of fluid.
-An ultrasound, chest CT scan, or lateral decubitus study indicates whether the fluid is free-flowing or loculated, and whether or not septations are present.
+Postero-anterior chest x-ray will show an effusion of >200 mL of fluid.
+An ultrasound, chest computed tomography scan, or lateral decubitus study indicates whether the fluid is free-flowing or loculated, and whether or not septations are present.

 Aspiration and evaluation of the pleural fluid with biochemistry, cytology, and culture determines the nature of the effusion.

 Treatment is based on the nature of the effusion and underlying condition.

 Therapeutic thoracentesis with nearly complete removal of the fluid collection alleviates dyspnoea and cough in most circumstances.

 A pleural effusion results when fluid collects between the parietal and visceral pleural surfaces of the thorax.
 A thin layer of fluid is always present in this space for lubrication and ease of movement of the lung during inspiration and expiration.
 If the normal flow of fluid is disrupted, with either too much fluid produced or not enough removed, then fluid accumulates, resulting in a pleural effusion.